ChronSyn/ClearMemory/README.md

 This becomes a problem as Windows will often start freezing momentarily.

 #### The solution
-An open source project that runs on any Windows PC with .net 3.5 or later that will attempt to clear the various memory cache lists every 4 hours.
+An open source project that runs on any Windows PC with .net 3.5 or later that will attempt to clear the various memory cache lists every 15 minutes.
 You can also clear them manually using a button inside the application.

 #### Usage
 This program runs as a desktop app and can be minimized to the notification area.
 The checkbox controls enabling and disabling the auto-clear functionality.